Monday 8:30am-8:00pm, Tuesday through Thursday, 8:30am – 4:30pm, Friday 8:30am-12pm except for federal holidays and weather emergencies.

 New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, and Christmas Day.

 Any person selling or transferring real property (hereinafter “applicant”) located within the borough shall make application before the date of sale or transfer.
 The applicant shall then have a plumber who is registered and licensed by the Allegheny County Health Department perform a dye test on the property to be sold or transferred.
 Such plumber shall complete the appropriate portions of the form and certify the results of each test.
 In the event that there are no illegal storm or surface water connection discharges, the Borough Manager, or his or her designee, shall issue a sanitary sewer certificate upon payment of a fee as shall be established from time to time by resolution of the Borough Council.
+Dye tests are only valid for 90 days.
+If the property changes owners in those 90 days then a new one must be issued,

 When an illegal storm or surface connection or discharge is discovered by means of the above-mentioned dye testing, no sanitary sewer certification will be issued until the illegal connections or discharges are removed and certification of such removal by a registered plumber is received.